Kirizaki Japanese Classical Dance Academy & Associates

 Many tangible cultural properties in Japan are made of wood, a material that easily deteriorates, so restoring them is difficult.
 The most important thing is to consider what to keep and how to make new, and I hear that half of the restoration process is spent on this consideration.

 Mai-dance is the same.
-In some cases, it can be said to be even more delicate because it has no form.
+In some cases, it can be said to be even more delicate because it disappers without trace.

-If we do not carefully consider how to accept changes that come with the times, the form will certainly remain, but the core charm of the thing may become diluted.
+If we do not carefully consider how to accept changes that come with the times, the figure will certainly remain, but the core charm of the thing may become diluted.

 If we do not make an effort to carefully consider what can be changed and what cannot be changed, we will lose sight of the original charm.